 While her career is full of many accomplishments, fellow board member Candace Kelley expressed, “I truly believe Allison’s greatest impact was the way that she loved, cared, and served our community.
 She has inspired us all to live a life of service to our others.”
 Welch was described by close friends and family as having a beautiful soul and open heart.
-“Her wisdom, kindness, and intelligence were impressive, but her humor and witty one-liners made the whole room laugh,” said Kelley.
+“Her wisdom, kindness, and intelligence were impressive, but her humor and witty one-liners made the whole room laugh,” reminisced Kelley.

 Priefert, who was a very close friend, has many good memories with Welch, but her favorite is golfing with her.
 “Allison loved to golf; not because she was headed for the LPGA or anything, but because she loved having fun with friends.
 She also didn’t take herself, or golf, too seriously and wouldn’t hesitate to have some self-deprecating humor once in a while.
 Anyway, I remember her having a not-so-great golf shot during a match and instead of being grumpy about it, she did a somersault right there on the course!”